 It is very difficult to exercise these systems with referees.
-That means its quiet obligatory to have two demonstration teams.
-The lecturer has to explain all moving and the observation parts for the field - and the goal referee.
-The systems : $6:0\:$ offensive and defensive, 5:1, 3:2:1, 4:2, 3:3.
-To explain here in details would be too much....
+It's obligatory to have two demonstration teams.
+The lecturer and the coach (!) have to explain all moving- and the observation parts for the field- and the goal referee.
+The systems: 6:0 offensive and defensive, 5:1,3:2:1,4:2,3:3.
+But to explain all the systems in this essay in details, is too much......

-Henrik La Cour Felix Rätz

-Lecturer EHF / DEN Lecturer EHF / SUI
+Henrik La Cour Lecturer EHF / DEN Felix Rätz Lecturer EHF / SUI